Pine Mountain and Zaka Lake Forest Reserve

-The Pine Mountain and Zaka Lake Forest Reserve was established by the General Land Office in California on March 2, 1892 with 1644594 acre of the San Rafael Mountains in Santa Barbara County, California.
+The Pine Mountain and Zaka Lake Forest Reserve was established by the United States General Land Office in California on March 2, 1892 with 1644594 acre of the San Rafael Mountains in Santa Barbara County, California.

 On December 22, 1903 the entire forest was combined with Santa Ynez Forest Reserve to create Santa Barbara Forest Reserve and the name was discontinued.

 In the present day it is within the Los Padres National Forest.